 - 1. Prepare bench and fume hood space in the lab for the preparation of field materials (e.g., ethanol, PG).
 Ensure that space in freezer, refrigerator or flammable materials cabinet is available for samples.
-Coordinate with potentially conflicting activities (e.g. soil sieving). - 2.
-Assemble field equipment at least one day prior to field sampling. - 3.
+Coordinate with potentially conflicting activities (e.g. soil sieving). - Assemble field equipment at least one day prior to field sampling. - 3.
 Label each Whirl-Pak bag with the plotID and trapID of each beetle pitfall using an ethanol-safe marker.
 Label 10 large resealable bags with each plotID and collection date.
 Place labeled Whirl-Pak bags inside the larger resealable bag according to plotID. - 4.
-Print blank datasheets (see Ground Beetle Field Datasheet in (RD[05]). - 5.
-Prepare locality labels (see APPENDIX A). - 6.
+Print blank datasheets (see Ground Beetle Field Datasheet in (RD[05]).
+Verify that the mobile data entry device is charged and synced prior to use. - 5.
+Prepare locality labels (see APPENDIX J). - 6.
 Charge all electronic equipment (e.g., GPS unit, rangefinder). - 7.
 Prepare one liter bottles of propylene glycol: water solution (500 mL PG:500 mL water, either distilled or deionized).
 A minimum of six 1 L bottles of this solution is required to fill 40 pitfall traps with 150 mL of preserving fluid.
 Be sure to prepare more of this solution than you think you will need in the field to ensure that there will still be enough to set or reset pitfall traps in the case of accidental spillages, etc. If the weather conditions are hot or dry, bring enough liquid for 250 mL per trap.

-Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 11/23/2015 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: J
+Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 01/31//2017 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: K